dekuNukem/duckyPad/getting_started.md

-# Getting Started with duckypad
+# Getting Started with duckyPad

 Congratulations on your new toy!
-Here is a short guide on how to use your duckypad.
+Here is a short guide on how to use your duckyPad.

 ## Quick Start

-Your duckyPad should come with a SD card already installed, containing some sample profiles.
+Your duckyPad should come with a SD card already installed, containing some demo profiles.

 Simply plug it into your computer, and voilà: